lyokato/roulette/README.md

 Roulette doesn't have a responsiblity for health-check and load-balancing between gnatsd-servers exists in a single gnatsd-cluster.
-Roulette assumes that It's load-balancers' responsibility.
+Roulette assumes that It's a load-balancers' responsibility.

 ![roulette_02](https://user-images.githubusercontent.com/30877/41829331-0e27822a-7875-11e8-8407-fce8268e06ac.png)

-Roulette connects to each backend gnatsd-server through load-balancers, and doesn't mind which endpoint to connect to.
+Roulette connects to each gnatsd-server through load-balancers, and doesn't mind which endpoint it connects to.

 However if your application servers send `PUBLISH` so much, it'll cause troubles eventuallly.